-"The Customs shall designate the Customs offices at which goods may be cleared.
-In determining the competence and location of these offices and their hours of business, the factors to be taken into account shall include in particular the requirements of trade and industry."
+"The Customs shall designate the Customs offices at which goods may be produced or cleared.
+In determining the competence and location of these offices and their hours of business, the factors to be taken into account shall include in particular the requirements of the trade."